Jiaaa-yang/investment-portfolio/README.md

-My first web application built to track my investment history.
+A web application to track investments portfolio built using python flask framework.